 The Maple Lake property, purchased from Mr. and Mrs. Vinck, is one of our first fee-simple projects completed in the unique Oak Lake Sandhills and Wetlands region of southwest Manitoba.
-More than 300 acres (120 hectares) are now protected here.
+More than 120 hectares (300 acres) are now protected here.

 Habitat and species

-The native mixed-grass prairie supports a variety of grassland birds, including threatened Sprague's pipit and chestnut-collared longspur.
+The native mixed-grass prairie supports a variety of grassland birds.
+This includes threatened Sprague's pipit and chestnut-collared longspur.

-The Nature Conservancy of Canada has currently protected 1,000 acres (400 hectares) in the Oak Lake Sandhills and Wetlands Natural Area.
+The Nature Conservancy of Canada has currently protected 400 hectares (1,000 acres) in the Oak Lake Sandhills and Wetlands Natural Area.

 Threats include invasive species, conversion of native habitat and recreational and residential development.